 If you and I were playing a game of word association, you probably wouldn’t visualize a waterfall when I say “Arizona”.
-But believe it or not, there are some very spectacular waterfalls to see here.
+But believe it or not, there are some spectacular waterfalls to see here.

 Arizona waterfalls you can experience year round